 For more information about educational pathways to become a RDN click here.

 Dietetics faculty members are committed to ensuring timely completion of the internship program.

 Questions pertaining to the Distance Dietetic Internship should be directed to:

-Tim Bender MS, RDN, LD
+Tim Bender EdD, RDN, LD

 Distance Dietetic Internship Coordinator